-Solar activity, governed by the solar cycle, plays a crucial role in radio wave propagation on Earth.
-When solar activity is high, an increase in sunspots enhances the ionosphere's ability to reflect radio waves.
-Conversely, during periods of low solar activity, a decrease in sunspots diminishes this reflective capacity, negatively impacting global communication.
-Consequently, the success of ham radio operations is highly contingent upon the careful selection of appropriate frequency bands.
+Solar activity, governed by the solar cycle, impacts radio skywave propagation on Earth.
+When solar activity is high (such as during solar flares or geomagnetic storms), an increase in sunspots enhances the ionosphere's ability to refract radio waves.
+Conversely, during periods of low solar activity, a decrease in sunspots diminishes this refractive capacity, negatively impacting global communication.

 Amateur radio operators use solar indices to predict radio wave behavior and adjust communication strategies.